HopLittleBunny/WorkReads/privacy.md

 Name (if provided by the authentication provider)

-If you use Apple’s private relay feature, your email may be anonymized.
+If you use Apple’s private relay feature, your email address may be anonymized.

-Passwords are not stored by WorkReads.
+Passwords are securely processed through our authentication provider and are not stored in plain text by WorkReads.

 B. Profile Information

-To personalize your intelligence stream, you may provide:
+To personalize your intelligence stream, you may optionally provide:

 Professional role

-Organization (optional)
+Organization

-Country (optional)
+Country

 This information is used solely to improve content relevance and ranking accuracy.